CollepardoLab/Huertas_2025_Oct4/README.md

 # Huertas_2025_Oct4
 Source Code for the paper 'Oct4 clusters promote DNA accessibility by enhancing chromatin plasticity'

-We are delighted to share our model for chromatin phase separation and analysis scripts with the community.
+We are delighted to share our model for chromatin structure in the presence of Oct4.
 Please use it freely and cite our paper: preprint https://www.biorxiv.org/content/10.1101/2025.10.20.683403v1

 For questions, contact Jan Huertas: jh2366[at]cam.ac.uk

 ## Installation Guide
-For compiling the chromatin multiscale model, please follow the instructions in https://github.com/CollepardoLab/CollepardoLab_Chromatin_Model
+For compiling the chromatin multiscale model, please follow the instructions in https://github.com/CollepardoLab/CollepardoLab_Chromatin_Model/plugin_dev

 ## Usage
 The files needed to run a typical simulation from the paper are in the demo folder.